FEDERAL FINANCIAL ASSISTANCE

 FEDERAL or STATE COLLEGE WORK-STUDY EMPLOYMENT

-The Health Science Center has limited amounts of College Work-Study funds to award each year.
+UT Health San Antonio has limited amounts of College Work-Study funds to award each year.
 Funds are awarded on a first-come, first-served basis to students who indicate they are “interested in Work-Study” on their FAFSA and have financial need.
 Students that are not initially awarded can request to be placed on the wait-list and will awarded as funds become available.
 Candidates for State work study funds must also be classified as Texas residents.
 Students will earn these funds by working no more than 20 hours per week and can find potential employers by reviewing open positions on the VSFA website.

 COST OF ATTENDANCE

-The Cost of Attendance (COA) is determined by The Office of Veteran Services & Financial Aid each year and is based on the estimated costs a student will incur for each semester.
+The Cost of Attendance (COA) is determined by the Veteran Services & Financial Aid office each year and is based on the estimated costs a student will incur for each semester.
 Included in the COA are estimates for actual tuition and fee costs, a book allowance, a room and board allowance including health insurance, transportation, and personal/miscellaneous expenses.
 Students required to purchase a laptop for entry into their program of choice will receive an allowance for the bundle with the least cost.
 Students purchasing more expensive bundles will need to follow the budget adjustment process to request an increase to their COA.
-Students not required to purchase a laptop from the Health Science Center, that wish to include the one-time cost of a computer/tablet, can submit an adjustment request form along with proof of purchase by the student here.
-See information online for the components of the various Cost of Attendance budgets as well as financial aid opportunities at the Health Science Center.
+Students not required to purchase a laptop from UT Health San Antonio, that wish to include the one-time cost of a computer/tablet, can submit an adjustment request form along with proof of purchase by the student here.
+See information online for the components of the various Cost of Attendance budgets at UT Health San Antonio.